woocommerce/woocommerce/plugins/woocommerce-admin/docs/woocommerce.com/analytics-historical-data-import.md

 ### Starting the Import

-To start a historical data import, use the prompt above or go to Analytics > Settings, and scroll down to Import Historical Data.
+To start a historical data import, use the prompt above or go to Analytics > Settings, and scroll down to Import historical data.

 ![Analytics > Settings > Import historical data](images/analytics-historical-data-import-ready-to-import.png)